 - 3 drops food coloring (we used McCormick neon colors)

-dip your eggs (hard boiled or empty shells) in and let them sit as long as you like.
+Dip your eggs (hard boiled or empty shells) in and let them sit as long as you like.
 Maggie put an undetermined number of drops of purple food coloring in when my back was turned, so that dye worked immediately.
 The other colors just took a minute or two.

-She wanted to paint some polka dotted easter eggs, so I grabbed a birthday candle off the shelf for her to use.
+She wanted to paint some polka dotted Easter eggs, so I grabbed a birthday candle off the shelf for her to use.
 It worked well, but perhaps a q-tip might work better.

 We put the dyed eggs back into the carton to dry.
 So easy, so fast, and so cheap.